femarini/IVAO/README.txt

 TO EXTRACT NDBs use: NDB_EXTRACTOR.py
 TO EXTRACT VORs use: VOR_EXTRACTOR.py
-TO EXTRACT AWY High use: AWY_HIGH_EXTRACTOR.py
-TO EXTRACT AWY Low use: AWY_LOW_EXTRACTOR.py
 TO EXTRACT Fixes use: FIX_EXTRACTOR.py

 Atention: These output files above may be located at your "C:\Users\yourusername\"